Testing Gemma 4 Local Execution on MacBook (16GB) — From Model Selection with Ollama to UI Building and Practical Project Implementation

 Quality E4B class Claude/GPT-4 class

-Setup Only Ollama startup API key management needed
+Setup Only Ollama startup required API key management needed

-For the PoC phase, a local LLM was optimal because it allowed zero-cost, fast iteration.
-The design allows switching to cloud APIs (like Claude) in production by simply replacing ollama.chat() with the Anthropic SDK.
+For the PoC phase, a local LLM that allows fast iteration at zero cost was optimal.
+For production environments, we designed it to switch to cloud APIs (like Claude), so migration only requires replacing ollama.chat() with the Anthropic SDK.

-To summarize the process of running Gemma 4 locally on a MacBook (16GB):
+Here's a summary of the process of running Gemma 4 locally on a MacBook (16GB).

 • MoE Active parameter count ≠ Required memory.
-The 26B MoE needed 18.8GB and wouldn't run on a 16GB machine
+26B MoE requires 18.8GB and wouldn't run on a 16GB machine

 • Gemma 4 E4B is the sweet spot for 16GB machines.
-It fits in 5-6GB and responds quickly
+Fits in 5-6GB and responds quickly

 • Ollama + Open WebUI lets you build a chat UI without writing code

-• Real projects can easily integrate via the ollama Python library
+• Easy integration into real projects via the ollama Python library

 Local LLMs are ideal for PoCs and early development prototyping.
-No API key management or token billing is needed, allowing quick iteration while maintaining privacy.
-With the right model, even a 16GB MacBook can provide a practical environment.
+They require no API key management or token billing, allowing quick iteration while maintaining privacy.
+Even with a 16GB MacBook, choosing the right model can create a sufficiently practical environment.

 Share this article